 Nominal Yield, also known as Nominal rate or Coupon yield, is the interest rate that the bond purchaser receives from the bond issuer.
-In other words, it is a fixed coupon rate which the bond issuer promises to pay to the bond subscriber for the whole lifetime of bonds.
-Suppose the Bonds have a tenure of 5 years carries interest payment every year @6% per annum.
+In other words, it is a fixed coupon rate that the bond issuer promises to pay to the bond subscriber for the whole lifetime of the bonds.
+Suppose the Bonds have a tenure of 5 years carries an interest payment every year at the rate of 6% per annum.
 Hence, a Coupon yield of @6% will be provided to the bondholders for a period of 5 years.

 For the computation of Nominal Yield, all the annual interest payments are divided by the par value of the bond.
 Here the consideration is the total annual interest payments that are taking place.
 Whether the interest calculation and payments happen annually, biannually, monthly, or quarterly, all the interest payments are taken to calculate the nominal yield.

-Nominal Yield calculation happens in fixed-income securities, which promises to pay a fixed rate of return on their investment.
-Major fixed income securities are Bonds, Treasury Bills, Guaranteed Investment Certificate (GIC), certificate of deposits, convertible and non-convertible bonds, etc.
+Nominal Yield calculation happens in fixed-income securities, which promise to pay a fixed rate of return on their investment.
+Major fixed income securities are Bonds, Treasury Bills, Guaranteed Investment Certificates (GIC), certificates of deposits, convertible bonds and non-convertible bonds, etc.

 Nominal Yield: Formula